Kyle Farmer Preview, Player Props: Twins vs. Rockies

-The Minnesota Twins, including Kyle Farmer (.381 on-base percentage in past 10 games, 66 points above season-long percentage), take on starter Ty Blach and the Colorado Rockies at Coors Field, Friday at 8:10 PM ET.
+Kyle Farmer -- batting .333 in his past 10 games -- will be in action for the Minnesota Twins versus the Colorado Rockies, with Chase Anderson on the mound, on October 1 at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Athletics.
+In his most recent appearance, he had two hits (going 2-for-5 with an RBI) against the Rockies.

 Sportsbook Promo Codes